hammytheham/trexplot/README.md

 ## To install

 This doesn't work well yet...
-Will get it working some moon in the future....
+Will get it working some moon in the future....Much like I need to do some maintenance and clean up of this script.
 `pip install -i https://test.pypi.org/simple/ trexplot==1`

 Just `git clone` this repo for the time being